 Skene vs traditional product analytics stacks

-This page is for teams deciding how much of their analytics and lifecycle stack should live in tools like Segment, Amplitude, and Mixpanel versus in Skene.
+This page is for teams deciding whether their event data should live in hosted analytics tools like Segment, Amplitude, and Mixpanel, or in their own Supabase, validated by Skene on every pull request.

 Who this category view is for

 You already understand event tracking and dashboards.
-The open question is whether you keep expanding a traditional analytics stack or consolidate more work into a PLG engine.
+The open question is whether you keep shipping events to hosted analytics tools or keep your telemetry in your own Supabase and guard the code that writes it.

 Category-level model difference

-When traditional analytics stacks are the wrong choice
+When a hosted analytics stack is the wrong choice

 When Skene is the wrong choice

-Skene is not ideal if you are explicitly building a data organization whose main output is analysis and experimentation across many internal customers.
+Skene is not ideal if you are building a data organization whose main output is analysis and experimentation across many internal customers.
+Skene validates the writes; it does not store or chart events.

 Architectural comparison